 This depends on what you’re interested in.
 If big, exciting water is what your group is looking for, then high-water season is the best time.
 June is traditionally high-water season.
 When rivers run at their peak, it can make for a big ride.
 Keep in mind some sections may close due to high water conditions.
 Most people enjoy normal run off-season, which is mid-June to late-August.
 The water stays consistent and the days tend to be sunny and warm with the occasional afternoon rain shower.
 Water levels and weather are very unpredictable, so book a date that best suits the group and be prepared for the unexpected.
 There really is no bad time to go white water rafting in Colorado.

-River and rapid classifications is another great way to determine a suitable river trip for your group.
+River and rapid classifications is another great way to determine the suitable age for a river trip for your group.
 Remember that classification can change with weather and water conditions.

 - Beginner = first timers, young children